isaac-art/desktopscript/README.md

 Works best adding app to dock then you can just click to use it, otherwise you may end up with finder window caught in the screenshot.

+You can add to iCal/ Calander as a daily event to have it automated each day.

 CLICKNG THE ICON TRIGGERS THIS SERIES OF EVENTS:

   Hide Applications